Professor Catriona McKinnon

 Research group links

 My current research is in environmental ethics, with a particular focus on its intergenerational dimensions.
 My live projects include work (with Stephen Gardiner) on the ethics, justice and legitimacy of geoengineering; the articulation and defence of a new international crime ('postericide') committed by conduct that puts humanity at risk of extinction; and explorations of important, but overlooked, barriers to biodiversity renewal and action on climate change.
-My research lies in the domain of normative political theory, and has been clustered around three interconnected themes: liberal justice and justification; the theory and practice of toleration; and climate justice.
+My research lies in the domain of normative political theory, and has been clustered around three interconnected themes: liberal justice and justification; the theory and practice of toleration; and environmental ethics.

 My books include Liberalism and the Defence of Political Constructivism (2002), Toleration: A Critical Introduction (2006), Climate Change and Future Justice (2011), and the textbook Issues in Political Theory (now in its fourth edition).

-My introductory book on Climate Change and Political Theory (Polity Press) is in press (for 2022) and I am writing a monograph titled Endangering Humanity: An International Crime (MIT Press), as well as working on projects related to the ethics of geoengineering, and new domains of intergenerational injustice, with Steve Gardiner (University of Washington).
+I am writing a monograph titled Endangering Humanity: An International Crime (MIT Press), as well as working on projects related to the ethics of geoengineering, and new domains of intergenerational injustice, with Steve Gardiner (University of Washington).

 External impact and engagement